anr2me/ComfyUI_Proxy/README.md

-# ComfyUI Cloud Redirect
+# ComfyUI Proxy

-Redirects the `/prompt` and `/queue` API calls of a local ComfyUI instance to a remote "cloud GPU" ComfyUI instance.
+Redirects some ComfyUI's API calls of a local ComfyUI instance to a remote "cloud GPU" ComfyUI instance.
 The remote URL is stored server-side, editable live from ComfyUI's **Settings** panel (gear icon → "Cloud GPU URL"), and persisted to `cloud_config.json` so it survives restarts.